spijkermenno/currency-selector-android-Jetpack-compose/README.md

 Feel free to use and modify it according to your project requirements.
 If you find any issues or improvements, contributions are welcome.

----

-Note: The provided code snippet focuses on the implementation of the Currency Selector component.
-If you have any additional features or usage instructions, you can include them in the README to provide a comprehensive guide for developers using the component in their projects.